DataDog/documentation/content/en/agent/kubernetes/_index.md

 ## Integrations

-Once the Agent is up and running in your cluster use [Datadog Autodiscovery feature][2] to collect, metrics and logs automatically from your pods.
+Once the Agent is up and running in your cluster, use [Datadog's Autodiscovery feature][2] to collect metrics and logs automatically from your pods.

 ## Further Reading